 - Student calls parent- Have the kid call their mom or dad on their phone and step into the hall. -Jim M.

-We've created a printable list of our 20 favorite consequence ideas!
-These are great to have handy when you're running out of ideas and need to try something new.
+This is a great list to have handy when you're running out of ideas and need to try something new.
+Click below to get a printable list of our favorite consequence ideas!
 Feel free to share them with a colleague as well.

 spread the word!